Skip to Content

 Never had puppy chow?
 Stop everything and go buy some Chex Cereal.
 You don’t know what you are missing!
 Puppy chow is also called muddy buddies or moose munch (but I’ve never heard anyone use those terms).

-Puppy chow is a recipe where peanut butter, butter, and melted chocolate are mixed together and then poured over Chex Cereal, coating the cereal in a base of chocolate peanut butter goodness.
-While the chocolate peanut butter mixture is still fresh, you then blanket everything with a coating of powdered sugar.
+Puppy chow is a dessert recipe, often popular around the holidays that mixes together peanut butter, butter, and melted chocolate.
+This mixture is poured over Chex Cereal, coating the cereal in a base of chocolate peanut butter goodness.
+Once coated in the chocolate peanut butter mixture, the cereal is then coated in powdered sugar, giving it a very distinct look.

 Sounds pretty much like every child’s dream right?
-Well it’s pretty exquisite.
-Naturally, I wanted to make this holiday favorite without so much added sugar.
+Since it’s every adults dream too, I wanted to make this holiday favorite without so much added sugar.

 What is the best protein powder to use

 For the protein, I used Nuzest chocolate protein with this recipe.
-You can use chocolate or vanilla protein powder from your favorite brand.
+Use chocolate or vanilla protein powder from your favorite brand in this recipe.
 Be sure that you enjoy the flavor of your protein, as it is a very big part of the flavor of this dessert.

 Overhead shot of a bowl of protein puppy chow with holiday ornaments around the bowl